Citroën BX: History

 The BX dispensed with the air cooled, flat four engine which powered the GS, and replaced it with the new PSA group XY, TU and XU series of petrol engines in 1360 cc, 1580 cc and, from 1984, 1905 cc displacements.
 A 1124 cc engine, very unusual in a car of this size, was also available in countries where car tax was a direct function of engine capacity, such as Ireland, Italy, Portugal and Greece.
 The 1.1 and 1.4 models used the PSA X engine (known widely as the "Douvrin" or "Suitcase Engine"), the product of an earlier Peugeot/Renault joint venture, and already fitted in the Peugeot 104 and Renault 14.
 The 1.6 version was the first car to use the all-new short-stroke XU-series engine.
 It was produced in a new engine plant at Trémery built specifically for this purpose, and was later introduced in a larger 1.9-litre version and saw long service in a variety of Peugeots and Citroëns.
 The XUD diesel engine version was launched in November 1983.
 The diesel and turbo diesel models were to become the most successful variants, they were especially popular as estates and became the best selling diesel car in Britain in the late 1980s.

 The petrol engines were badged as 11, 14, 16, 19 — signifying engine size (with the exception of the 17 diesel model, which was actually a 1769 cc, 1.8-liter unit).
 In some countries, a weaker, 80 hp-metric DIN version of the 1.6 L engine was badged as the BX15 instead of BX16.
-The 11TE model was seen by foreign motoring press as slow and uncomfortable.
-The 1.1 L engine with engine code H1A was installed in the BX for the Italian, Greek, and Portuguese markets specifically.
+The rather underpowered 1.1 L engine with engine code H1A was installed in the BX 11E/TE for the Italian, Greek, and Portuguese markets specifically.
 It was fitted from 1988 to 1993 and produces 55 hp-metric DIN at 5800 rpm.

 A year after the launch of the hatchback model, an estate version ("Break", "Evasion") was made available.
 The Breaks were all built by Heuliez at their recently updated plant in Cerizay.
 In 1984 power steering became optional, welcome particularly in the diesel models.
 In the late 1980s, a four-wheel drive system and turbodiesel engines were introduced.